How to Intercept Negative Reviews Before They Hit the App Store

 }

 // 3.
-When the user submits the feedback form
+When the user submits the in-app feedback form.

 fun onFeedbackSubmitted(reason: String, rating: Int, detail: String) {